 Last year, more than one million co-op job applications were processed by WaterlooWorks.
 This led to 67,500+ interviews and 19,100 work terms.
 The infrastructure and administration supports all five of the previously listed areas of work.
 This funding supports:

-University central costs account for our department’s continuous access of centralized resources and services on campus.
-This includes overheads such as: management of building and space costs (Plant Operations), employee benefits (Human Resources), access to university technology networks and tech supports (IST) and more.
+University central costs account for our department’s continuous access to centralized resources and services on campus.
+This includes overheads such as management of building and space costs (Plant Operations), employee benefits (Human Resources), access to university technology networks and tech supports (IST) and more.

 The University of Waterloo has more co-op students than Canada's next two largest post-secondary co-op institutions - combined.

 In fact, about one-third of all university co-op work terms across Canada are filled by Waterloo students.